 After being on the losing end of a few game-winning plays, the winless Detroit Lions finally got to enjoy a walk-off of their own on Sunday.

-Facing a fourth-and-2 on the Minnesota Vikings' 11-yard line with four seconds remaining, quarterback Jared Goff found rookie wideout Amon-Ra St. Brown for a touchdown as time expired, giving the Lions a 29-27 advantage and their first victory of the 2021 NFL season.
+Facing a fourth-and-2 from the Minnesota Vikings' 11-yard line with four seconds remaining, quarterback Jared Goff found rookie wideout Amon-Ra St. Brown for a touchdown as time expired, giving the Lions a 29-27 advantage and their first victory of the 2021 NFL season.

 The score capped off a 14-play, 75-yard drive engineered by Goff in the final 1:50 of the game, and helped the now 1-10-1 Lions avoid yet another heartbreaking loss.